paulinedef/Oceane/fontbakery/fontbakery-report.md

  * U+F012 : not included in any glyphset definition
  * U+F017 : not included in any glyphset definition
  * U+F018 : not included in any glyphset definition
- * U+F019 : not included in any glyphset definition
- * U+F01A : not included in any glyphset definition
- * U+F01B : not included in any glyphset definition
  * U+F01E : not included in any glyphset definition
  * U+F01F : not included in any glyphset definition
  * U+F020 : not included in any glyphset definition